storacha/specs/w3-blob.md

 Receipt MUST not have any effects.

-## Location Claim
+## Location Commitment

-Location claim represents commitment from the issuer to the audience that content matching the `content` [multihash] can be read via HTTP [range request]
+Location commitment represents commitment from the issuer to the audience that content matching the `content` [multihash] can be read via HTTP [range request]

-### Location Claim Delegation Example
+### Location Commitment Delegation Example

 ```js
 {